rubrikinc/rubrik-sdk-for-powershell/docs/quick-start.md

 ## Option 1: PowerShell Gallery (Recommended)

 1. Ensure you have the [Windows Management Framework 5.0](htps://www.microsoft.com/en-us/download/details.aspx?id=50395) or greater installed.
-1. Open a Powershell console with the Run as Administrator option.
+1. Open a PowerShell console with the Run as Administrator option.
 1. Run `Set-ExecutionPolicy` using the parameter RemoteSigned or Bypass.
 1. Run `Install-Module -Name Rubrik -Scope CurrentUser` to download the module from the PowerShell Gallery.
 Note that the first time you install from the remote repository it may ask you to first trust the repository.
 1. Alternatively `Install-Module -Name Rubrik -Scope AllUsers` can be execute be used if you would like to install the module for all users on the current system.